USS Barry (DD-933): Vietnam War

 Passing through the Panama Canal on 6 October, Barry touched at Hawaii, for a short liberty, and Midway before crossing the International Date Line the night of 25 October.
 At 0100, the "calendar was advanced to the 27th and 26 October was lost forever".
 After visiting the Japanese ports of Yokosuka and Sasebo, she reached Subic Bay, in the Philippines, on 17 November, and commenced type training at the Tabones Naval Gunfire Support Range.
 Barry cleared Subic Bay on 30 November in company with Task Group 77.7, including Enterprise, Bainbridge, and Samuel B. Roberts for the South China Sea.

-Arriving on station at "Point Dixie", off the coast of South Vietnam, Barry screened the nuclear-powered carrier during airstrikes against Viet Cong positions near Bien Hoa and throughout South Vietnam on 2 December.
+Arriving on station at "Point Dixie", off the coast of South Vietnam, Barry screened the nuclear-powered carrier during airstrikes against Viet Cong positions near Biên Hòa and throughout South Vietnam on 2 December.
 Leaving the carrier to continue these "milk-run" strikes, to allow pilots and crew to become accustomed to combat, Barry was ordered to the South Vietnamese coast for gunfire support duty.
 Steaming slowly up the Saigon River near Vũng Tàu on the morning of 7 December, she was given orders to bombard Viet Cong positions several miles east of the river.
 For two days, her 5-inch (127 mm) guns fired on supply points and entrenchments, getting credit from Army air spotters for "excellent target coverage", before moving to the Mekong Delta region.
-Closing the beach near the coastal town of Cho Phuoc Hai, Barry continued fire missions in support of III and IV Naval Zones.
+Closing the beach near the coastal town of Cho Phước Hải, Barry continued fire missions in support of III and IV Naval Zones.
 After firing some 1,500 5 inch (127 mm) rounds, including opportunity fire near Ba Dong and south of Bung Tau, the destroyer rejoined TG 77.7 on 15 December.Enterprise, steaming off Da Nang at "Point Yankee", launched a series of strikes at North Vietnamese bridges, roads, and supply centers.
 Barry, screening the carrier as the task group skirted the Gulf of Tonkin, watched as A-4 Skyhawks and F-4 Phantoms struck at North Vietnamese anti-aircraft and radar defense systems.
-Further strikes, on 22 December, disabled the Uong Bi power complex, the Hải Dương bridge was bombed the following day, and barges and junks were interdicted offshore.
+Further strikes, on 22 December, disabled the Uông Bí power complex, the Hải Dương bridge was bombed the following day, and barges and junks were interdicted offshore.
 Christmas was spent at sea, during an uneasy and temporary truce, and January 1966 saw a resumption of the bombing campaign.
 Barry continued plane guard and screen duties until 17 January when the entire task group arrived at Subic Bay.